 This is really to preserve your sanity or the sanity of your office manager.
 Supplier relationship management (SRM) software is especially important as the number of suppliers you work with grows.
 It can be used to monitor supplier performance and keep all of your supplier details in one place.
 Many SRM programs also interface with accounting software, making for a seamless invoicing experience.

 Your supplier does a job and should be compensated for it.
 Consider the last time a customer was late paying you.
 Even if they had told you the check would be a few days late, consider the slight annoyance you felt at having to wait, and the relief you felt when the check finally arrived.
-Paying your vendors on time demonstrates that you respect them and the work they do.
+Paying your vendors on time and abiding by their payment terms demonstrates that you respect them and the work they do.

 This is different than planning for disasters or setbacks in your production schedule.
 Staying flexible means adapting to everyday issues that arise.

 Look for opportunities outside of general day-to-day contact.
 If you have a quarterly meeting or invite your suppliers to come and visit your facility, make sure to spend time with them and forge stronger bonds.
 Ask your suppliers for feedback.
 Encourage them to have open discussions with you about ways that the relationship could work better or more efficiently.
-Supplier relationships are partnerships and as such, are also a two-way street.
+Supplier relationships are partnerships–they are a two-way street.

 Forming long-lasting and mutually beneficial relationships with suppliers will aid you in keeping your manufacturing schedule on time and ensure that you make and sell quality products.
 These reasons are important enough to make sure that you manage your supplier relationships well.